-The KASA (Kids As Self-Advocates) program models leadership and the power of self-advocacy.
+The KASA (Kids As Self-Advocates) program is a national, grassroots project created by youth with disabilities for youth.
+We are teens and young adults with disabilities speaking out.
+KASA knows youth can make choices and advocate for themselves if they have the information and support they need. models leadership and the power of self-advocacy.
 KASA active in our schools, communities, families and places of employment, and PATH is very exciting to be bringing KASA back to Connecticut.
 We share our message with other youth who have disabilities or chronic health conditions, as well as with our friends and peers.

 Our activities will include: